Eating and drinking in Scotland

 Breakfast

-In most hotels and B&Bs you’ll be offered a Scottish breakfast, similar to its English counterpart of sausage, bacon and egg, but typically with the addition of black pudding (blood sausage) and potato scones.
+In most hotels and B&Bs you’ll be offered a full Scottish breakfast – Lorne sausage or beef links, bacon and egg, black pudding (blood sausage) and potato scones.
 Porridge is another likely option, as is fish in the form of kippers, smoked haddock or even kedgeree.
-Scotland’s staple drink, like England’s, is tea, drunk strong and with milk, though coffee is just as readily available everywhere.
-However, while designer coffee shops are now a familiar feature in the cities, execrable versions of espresso and cappuccino, as well as instant coffee, are still all too familiar.
+Scotland’s staple drink, like England’s, is tea, though coffee is just as readily available everywhere.
+However, while smart independent coffee shops are now a familiar feature in just about all towns and cities, execrable versions of espresso and cappuccino, as well as instant coffee, are still all too familiar.

 Lunches and snacks

-The most common lunchtime fare in Scotland remains the sandwich.
-A bowl or cup of hearty soup is a typical accompaniment, particularly in winter.
-A pub lunch is often an attractive alternative.
-Bar menus generally have standard filling but unambitious options including soup, sandwiches, scampi and chips or steak pie and chips, with vegetarians suffering from a paucity of choice.
-That said, some bar food is freshly prepared and filling, equalling the à la carte dishes served in the adjacent hotel restaurant.
+The most common lunchtime fare in Scotland remains the sandwich, with a bowl or cup of hearty soup a typical accompaniment, particularly in winter.
+A pub lunch is often an attractive alternative; bar menus generally have filling but unambitious options such as soup, sandwiches, scampi and chips, or steak pie and chips, with vegetarians suffering from a paucity of choice.
+That said, some bar food is freshly prepared and rivals the a la carte dishes served in adjacent hotel restaurants.
 Pubs or hotel bars are among the cheapest options when it comes to eating out – in the smallest villages, these might be your only option.

-Restaurants are often, though not always, open at lunchtimes.
-When they tend to be less busy and generally offer a shorter menu compared with their evening service, and this can make for a more pleasant and less expensive experience.
-For morning or afternoon snacks, as well as light lunches, tearooms are a common feature; you will often find decent home baking.
+Restaurants are often, though not always, open at lunchtimes, when they tend to be less busy and generally offer a shorter and cheaper menu compared with their evening service; increasingly, however, more and more restaurants are closed at least one, if not two, days a week owing to increased running costs and staff shortages.
+For morning or afternoon snacks, as well as light lunches, tearooms are a common feature; here you will often find some fabulous home baking on offer.

 As for fast food, chip shops, or chippies, abound, the best often found in coastal towns within sight of the fishing boats.
-Deep-fried battered fish is the standard choice – when served with chips it’s known as a “fish supper”, even if eaten at lunchtime – though everything from hamburgers to haggis suppers is normally on offer, all deep-fried, of course.
-Scotland is even credited with inventing the deep-fried Mars bar, the definitive badge of a nation with the worst heart disease statistics in Europe.
+Deep-fried battered fish is the standard choice – when served with chips it’s known as a ‘fish supper’, even if eaten at lunchtime – though everything from hamburgers to haggis suppers is normally on offer, all deep-fried, of course.
+Scotland is even credited with inventing the deep-fried Mars bar, the definitive badge of a nation with the worst heart-disease statistics in Western Europe.
 For alternative fast food, major towns feature all the usual pizza, burger and baked potato outlets, as well as Chinese, Mexican and Indian takeaways.

 Evening meals